liferay/liferay-mobile-sdk/builder/README.md

 different versions of Liferay Portal.
 The portal version can also be changed with the `Portal Version` property.

-* `POM Description` - This is only needed if you are building for Android and want to publish your JAR file to Maven.
+* `POM Description (description)` - This is only needed if you are building for Android and want to publish your JAR file to Maven.

+There is also a `destination` property that can be only set in `gradle.properties`.
+This property refers to the destination folder where the generate source files will be stored, you generally won't need to changes this.

 #### Updating remote services